The-Mooncake/ComputeFluidSim/README.md

 This is based on the same principles in [GPU Gems, Chapter 38](https://developer.nvidia.com/gpugems/gpugems/part-vi-beyond-triangles/chapter-38-fast-fluid-dynamics-simulation-gpu) and uses many other implementations as reference for the other specifics.

 This simulation is in 3D space using a default grid size of 64x64x32 voxels, though this is user configurable, and takes approximates 500 micro seconds on a 3060 laptop GPU.
-Note that this is also using multiple superfluous texture readbacks, so there are optisations to make.
+Note that this is also using multiple superfluous texture readbacks, so there are optimisations to make.

 There are multiple sourcing types:
 **Fan** - Velocity in a direction.